MS Isle of Innisfree (1991): Irish Ferries

-Shortly after the Calais Seaways was laid up, speculation and rumours started circling that the ship was sold to Irish Ferries and was to be renamed Isle of Innisfree.
+Shortly after the Calais Seaways was laid up, speculation and rumours started circulating that the ship was sold to Irish Ferries and was to be renamed Isle of Innisfree.
 Speculation continued throughout August, September and October and into early November without confirmation.
-However, the speculation came to a close when on November 4, 2021, Irish Continental Group announced the ship's purchase from DFDS, alongside confirming the ship will be renamed to Isle of Innisfree.
+However, the speculation came to a close when on 4 November 2021 Irish Continental Group announced the ship's purchase from DFDS, alongside confirming the ship will be renamed to Isle of Innisfree.

 Shortly after the purchase, the ship was reflagged from Le Havre in France to Limassol, Cyprus, in line with the Irish Ferries fleet.
-On November 17 she was moved into a floating dry dock at Damen Shiprepair Dunkerque for works before entry into service in December 2021, complementing the Isle of Inishmore.
-The Innisfree then departed Damen Dunkerque on December 14 early in the morning, arriving in Dover after anchoring off Calais and awaiting a harbour pilot just outside of Dover.
-The ship then started service the next morning for Irish Ferries, with the first commercial passengers sailing on December 16.
+On 17 November she was moved into a floating dry dock at Damen Shiprepair Dunkerque for works before entry into service in December 2021, complementing the Isle of Inishmore.
+The Innisfree then departed Damen Dunkerque on 14 December early in the morning, arriving in Dover after anchoring off Calais and awaiting a harbour pilot just outside of Dover.
+The ship then started service the next morning for Irish Ferries, with the first commercial passengers sailing on 16 December.